near/docs/docs/2.develop/contracts/actions.md

 :::

 :::caution
-  When you create an account by default it has no keys, meaning it cannot sign transactions.
+  When you create an account from within a contract, it has no keys by default.
+This means it cannot sign transactions and is essentially useless since it has no contract deployed to it.
 See the following section [adding keys](#add-keys) for more information.
 :::

 ---

 ## Deploy a Contract

-If you just created an account using the previous action, then you can deploy a contract on it.
+If you just created an account using the previous action, then you can deploy a contract to it using a batch action.
 For this, you will need to pre-load the byte-code you want to deploy in your contract.

 <Tabs className="language-tabs">
   <TabItem value="rs" label="🦀 - Rust">